matthewhenderson15/streams/README.md

 - A web server which knows which streams are currently broadcasting
 - A Real Time Messaging Protocol server (RTMP)

-High level user experience
+User Experience
 - User can see a list of available streams whether logged in to the application or not
 - The user then selects a stream to view
 - This action then sends off a request to the RTMP server to render the video that was selected

 Notable features
-- Navigation - React Router is used to control what content is rendered based on specific route
+- Navigation is handled using React Router to control what content is rendered based on specific route
-- Authentication - Google oAuth
+- Authentication is handled using Google oAuth
+- State is managed using Redux and Redux Forms to make the process of dispatching actions and updating state of components simpler

 Main Routes
 1) Main landing page - displays initial content when user is not logged in